-

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.

 The Australian Government won't pay for your medical expenses overseas or medical evacuation costs.
-This can be very expensive and if you're not insured, you may have to pay many 1000s of dollars up-front.
+This can be very expensive and if you're not insured, you may have to pay many thousands of dollars up-front.

 Confirm: